Resources > Healthy Community

 • A collective of local residents who have come together to make a bid

 Groups are welcome to join up to bid together if they wish - contact us to be put in contact with like-minded organisations.
+If you partner with an organisation for a project, you may bid for up to £5k per organisation.

 Groups must be running their project in Havering for Havering residents.